-This song is saying that even if you have a bad day once in a while, things will get better.
+This song is a reminder that even if you have a bad day once in a while, things will get better.
 In Europe, it was released in 2005 and became a hit when Coca-Cola used it as the theme song for an advertising campaign on the continent.
-It topped the Italian and German charts and was #2 in England for 3 weeks.
-In America, Powter's album was released in 2006, and this song became a hit when the TV show American Idol started using it as a theme for the "goodbye video" for the departing contestants who were voted off the show on the fifth season.
+It topped the Italian and German charts and was #2 in England for three weeks.
+In America, Powter's album was released in 2006, and "Bad Day" became a hit when the singing competition show American Idol started using it as a theme for the "goodbye video" for the departing contestants who were voted off the show on the fifth season.

 The video features actress Samaire Armstrong, who plays Anna on the popular American teen TV show The O.C.
 Powter refused to star in the video with Armstrong because of their difference in age: he was 35 and she was 25.
 While a younger actor stars opposite Armstrong, Powter appears playing the piano while wearing his distinctive beanie.
 Director Marc Webb, who went on to direct The Amazing Spider-Man, shot the clip in Los Angeles (made to look like New York) in one day.

-Powter is from British Columbia.
-When this hit #1 in the US, Powter became the first Canadian to top the US charts since Nickelback did it with "How You Remind Me
+When this hit #1 in the US, Powter became the first Canadian to top the US chart since Nickelback did it with "How You Remind Me

 " in 2002.

 Mitchell Froom, who previously worked with Elvis Costello, produced the album.

 This was the top-selling digital download of 2006, proving that American Idol fans prefer downloading songs to buying CDs.
 It was part of a shift toward digital distribution of individual songs: in America, the album sold 500,000, but the single was digitally downloaded over 3 million times - you might have a copy of it on one of your old iPods.